mindymallory/BlogPosts/2018-02-05-Basic-Time-Series-Analysis-VECM.md

 + Johansen Cointegration Tests
 + Fitting and Interpreting a VECM Model
-+ Granger Causality of Cointegrated Series
-+

-We will continue our examples using SPY (the S&P 500 exchange traded fund) and SHY (Goldman Sachs) prices.
+In this example we will use SPY (the S&P 500 exchange traded fund) and SHY (iShares 1-3 year Treasury Bond) prices.
+We don't use Goldman Sachs prices in this example (in contrast to the previous posts in this series) because it turns out SPY and GS are not cointegrated, so I found a different example that is.

 ```r